deanturpin/hosts-file-to-network-topology/readme.md

 # CIDR network description
 # 192.168.0.0/27

-# Normal hosts
-# Only the IP is used
+# Hosts - only the IP is used
 192.168.0.1 neque
 192.168.0.5 maxime
 192.168.0.6 ea